top of page

 ZYNEYRO is a spin-out from the University of Copenhagen, founded by a group of scientists from the Department of Neuroscience in collaboration with Marigold Innovation.

-We are dedicated to developing innovative treatments for chronic pain—without the usual side effects.
+We are committed to developing innovative therapies for chronic pain that avoid the common side effects associated with current treatments.

-Over 15 years of pioneering research into neuronal transmission has led us to discover a unique molecular scaffold.
-This breakthrough allows us to develop novel therapeutics targeting disorders driven by maladaptive neural plasticity.
+Building upon more than 15 years of pioneering research in neuronal transmission, we have identified a unique molecular scaffold.
+This breaktrough discovery enables us to create novel treatments specifically designed to target disorders driven by maladaptive neural plasticity.

 Our First Indication: Solutions for Chronic Pain